J0hnZMT/jobmonitor-query/README.md

-# Job Monitor Service
+# Concurrency
-Machine Problem: Job Monitor
+Machine Problem: Concurrency

- A REST API which handles the job monitoring
+An application which reads from a text file a list of Job IDs and queries a JobMonitor REST API to get all of the metadata for that job.

 ## Getting Started